 Packing for a beach vacation is easy.
 Throw in a couple bathing suits, a few sarongs and flip flops and maybe a little black dress or sundress with some bermuda pants for a guys and you’re good to go.
 Packing for a winter travel to go snowboarding, dogsledding or snowshoeing is a whole new ball game.
-When packing for winter travels, clothes are heavier and bulkier, and it can be difficult to know what coats, hats, scarves and mittens to bring.
+When packing for winter travels, clothes are heavier and bulkier, and it can be difficult to know what travel gear to bring?
 How much is too much?
 You don’t want to freeze, but you also don’t want the frustration of carrying too much with you.

 Packing Tips for Winter Travel

 We’ve been doing a lot of winter travels lately, and after a lot of trial and error I think we’ve figured it out.